 If you want to avoid that, you should try out some exclamations in other languages — though technically, they’re called interjections.
 It may seem like a small thing, but learning how to use filler words, exclamations and interjections accurately is a great way to feel more like a native speaker of the language you’re learning.
 We collected a (far-from-comprehensive) assortment of “oh my God”s, “darn”s, “wow”s and other exclamations in other languages.
 And if all else fails, just try to copy what you’re hearing other people say in the language!
 (As long as you’re certain it’s not inappropriate.)

-Exclamations In Other Languages
+Exclamations In German

 - Mist — this word just means “crap” and is a commonly used term, usually to show annoyance.